 Digitized images consist of the image data (digitized bits) and attributes that describe and characterize the image data.
 Image applications sometimes associate application-specific information, such as the name of the person pictured in a photograph, description of the image, date photographed, photographer, and so on, with image data by storing this descriptive text in an attribute or column in the database table.

 The image data (pixels) can have varying depths (bits per pixel) depending on how the image was captured, and can be organized in various ways.
 The organization of the image data is known as the data format.
 ORDImage can store and retrieve image data of any data format.
 ORDImage can process and automatically extract properties of images of a variety of popular data formats.
-See Oracle Multimedia Reference for a list of supported data formats for which ORDImage can process and extract metadata.
 In addition, certain foreign images (formats not natively supported by ORDImage) have limited support for image processing.
-See Oracle Multimedia Reference for more information.

 The storage space required for digitized images can be large compared to traditional attribute data such as numbers and text.
 Many compression schemes are available to squeeze an image into fewer bytes, thus reducing storage device and network load.
 Lossless compression schemes squeeze an image so that when it is decompressed, the resulting image is bit-for-bit identical with the original.
 Lossy compression schemes do not result in an identical image when decompressed, but rather, one in which the changes may be imperceptible to the human eye.
 As compared with lossless compression schemes, lossy compression schemes generally provide higher compression.

-The image interchange format describes a well-defined organization and use of image attributes, data, and often compression schemes, allowing different applications to create, exchange, and use images.
+The image interchange format describes a well-defined organization and use of image attributes, data, and often compression schemes, enabling different applications to create, exchange, and use images.
 Interchange formats are often stored as disk files.
-They may also be exchanged in a sequential fashion over a network and be referred to as protocols.
-There are many application subdomains within the digitized imaging world and many applications that create or utilize digitized images within these.
-ORDImage supports storage and retrieval of all image data formats, and processing and attribute extraction of many image data formats (see Oracle Multimedia Reference).
+They can also be exchanged in a sequential fashion over a network and be referred to as protocols.
+There are many application subdomains within the digitized imaging world and many applications that create or use digitized images within these.
+ORDImage supports storage and retrieval of all image data formats, and processing and attribute extraction of many image data formats.

 Storage and retrieval of medical imaging data in the database to synchronize the DICOM data with the associated business data